-Tactical Objective 4.2.1: To develop a plan to simplify decision-decision-making process, and delegate decisions to the appropriate level for "point of activity" decision and problem resolution by December 2005.
+Tactical Objective 4.2.1: To develop a plan to simplify decision-making, and delegate decisions to the appropriate level December 2005.

 Strategic Objective 4.3: To enable and encourage the individual's ability to make decisions at the appropriate level by June 2006.